Frozen conflict

 In international relations, a frozen conflict is a situation in which active armed conflict has been brought to an end, but no peace treaty or other political framework resolves the conflict to the satisfaction of the combatants.
 Therefore, legally the conflict can start again at any moment, creating an environment of insecurity and instability.

 The term has been commonly used for post-Soviet conflicts, but it has also often been applied to other extended and unresolved territorial disputes.
 The de facto situation that emerges may or may not match the official position asserted by either party to the conflict.
-For example, in the division of Korea both South Korea and North Korea officially assert claims to the entire peninsula; however, there exists a well-defined border between the two countries' areas of control.
+For example, in the Division of Korea, both North Korea and South Korea officially assert claims to the entire peninsula; however, there exists a well-defined border between the two countries' areas of control.

 Frozen conflicts sometimes result in partially recognized states.
-For example, the Republic of South Ossetia, a product of the frozen Georgian–Ossetian conflict, is recognized by eight other states, including five UN members; the other three of these entities are partially recognized states themselves.
+For example, the Republic of South Ossetia, a product of the frozen Georgian–Ossetian conflict, is recognized by eight other states, including five UN member states; the other three of these entities are partially-recognized states themselves.

-Examples

-In post-Soviet territories

-Following the dissolution of the Soviet Union in 1991, a number of conflicts arose in areas of some of the post-Soviet states, usually where the new international borders did not match the ethnic affiliations of local populations.
-These conflicts have largely remained "frozen", with disputed areas under the de facto control of entities other than the countries to which they are internationally recognized as belonging, and which still consider those areas to be part of their territory.
-Most of the separatist states in the region are Russian state-backed.
-These interventions have been interpreted as a Kremlin strategy to destabilize other post-Soviet states and extend Russia's sphere of influence.
+Since aggressors are not defeated, frozen conflicts can be seen as appeasement and rewarding aggression.
+The Status Quo of Aggression could also be the result of an impasse due to matching military might and can trigger hesitance to take immediate military action, especially action against another great power.